openminted/omtd-stack-setup/docs/deployment_guide.md

 - Editor VM: Ubuntu 16.04 LTS with reasonable resources
 - Cluster Manager: Ubuntu 16.04 LTS with reasonable resources
 -  Monitoring: Ubuntu 16.04 LTS with reasonable resources
--  Tool Registry: Debian Jessie with reasonable resources and sizeable disk space (e.g., a few hundred gigs)
+-  Tool Registry: Debian Jessie with reasonable resources and sizable disk space (e.g., a few hundred gigs)
 -  Cluster Nodes: Debian Jessie with as much CPU and RAM as possible

 Make sure you have your public key in `/root/.ssh/authorized_keys` of